WeblateOrg/weblate/docs/contributing/debugging.rst

 Performance issues
 ------------------

-In case Weblate preforms badly in some situation, please collect relevant logs showing the issue, and anything that might help figuring out where the code might be improved.
+In case Weblate performs badly in some situation, please collect relevant logs showing the issue, and anything that might help figuring out where the code might be improved.